Physical Therapist Assistant

 - Class of 2015: 18 students accepted, 18 students matriculated into program

-- Class of 2013: Students who passed exam employment rate within 6 months of getting licensed – 100%
+- Class of 2013: Students passing licensure/certification exam obtaining employment within 6 months of graduation – 100%

 The Lackawanna College Physical Therapist Assistant program received full accreditation status by CAPTE in spring of 2013.